Disgruntled firms heap scorn on Nunavut government contracting practices

 This past May, after five years of consultation, the newly amended NNI policy was released to the public with stricter definitions of what counts as Nunavut-owned and Inuit-owned companies.

-Several business-people in the audience Sept.
-20 were noticeably concerned about the amended policy.
+Several business people in the audience were noticeably concerned about the amended policy.

 First Air President Brock Friesen told the panel that the GN frequently contracts southern airlines for cheaper charter flights, despite First Air’s investment in the North, and the approximately 400 people they employ in the Arctic.